uptonking/note4yaoo/docs-style .md

   - However, putting styling at element level would mean that you cannot cache the CSS style rules separately.
 Usually putting styles in CSS files would allow the caching to be done, thus reducing the amount of load from the server each time you load a page.
   - Putting style rules at the element level will also make you lose track of what elements are styled what way.
 It might also backfire the performance boost of painting a particular element where you can repaint multiple elements together.
 Using CSS files separates the CSS from HTML, and thus allows you to make sure that your styles are correct and it's **easier to modify** later on.
 Inline styles are not easy to maintain.
   - className可复用现有的大量css样式库
-  - I can suggest using JavaScript codes to create the CSS codes ahead of time and then just post the compiled CSS codes on the server for download by the client, rather than having the CSS codes being made up by the client.Also, I think you should not use the HTML "style" attribute; it is bad for accessibility.
+  - I can suggest using JavaScript codes to create the CSS codes ahead of time and then just post the compiled CSS codes on the server for download by the client, rather than having the CSS codes being made up by the client.
+Also, I think you should not use the HTML "style" attribute; it is bad for accessibility.
 Use the "class" attribute instead.
   - It's around three times as fast to create and render elements that use classNames, rather than style attributes.
 I was quite surprised by that.
 Browser processes className CSS rule only once, whereas it has to do it each time when it encounters style in an attribute.
 Furthermore browser might keep in cache already processed CSS file (if you use external CSS file) and on repeated view style calculations might be much faster.
   - ref
       - https://jsperf.com/style-element-vs-attr